Introduction

 fees

-Tuition fees depend on the status of the applicant and the mode of participation (in presence in Turin or online), as shown by the following chart:
+Tuition fees depend on the status of the applicant, as shown by the following chart:

 Applicant status